kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/gtd/index.md

   - self-improvement
 ---

+## One and a Half Years With GTD

 Since exactly one and a half years I use now the principles of _GTD_ (<em>Getting Things Done</em>®), from the book by _David Allen_ to organize my daily tasks.

-In his book <cite>[Getting Things Done: The Art of Stress-Free Productivity](http://www.amazon.de/gp/product/0143126563/ref=as_li_ss_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=0143126563&linkCode=as2&tag=stefanimhoffde-21)</cite>, David Allen introduces an interesting system that allows you to do your daily tasks effectively and efficiently.
+In his book _[Getting Things Done: The Art of Stress-Free Productivity](http://www.amazon.de/gp/product/0143126563/ref=as_li_ss_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=0143126563&linkCode=as2&tag=stefanimhoffde-21)_, David Allen introduces an interesting system that allows you to do your daily tasks effectively and efficiently.

 <Row variant="variable" marginBottom>
   <AmazonBook asin="0143126563" />